jaga3421/Snippets/README.md

 # Snippets
-1. Find all keys and its type from Object
+1. getKeyObj() - Find all keys and its type from Object